ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 The following information serves as the registration form for the `application/openapi+json` media type.

-Type name:  application
+Type name:
+: application

-Subtype name:  openapi+json
+Subtype name:
+: openapi+json

-Required parameters:  None
+Required parameters:
+: None

+Optional parameters:
-Optional parameters:  version; unrecognized parameters should be ignored
+: version; unrecognized parameters should be ignored

+Encoding considerations:
-Encoding considerations:  Same as {{JSON}}
+: Same as {{JSON}}

+Security considerations:
-Security considerations:  see {{security-considerations}} of this document
+: see {{security-considerations}} of this document

-Interoperability considerations:  None
+Interoperability considerations:
+: None

-Published specification: (this document)
+Published specification:
+: this document

-Applications that use this media type:  HTTP
+Applications that use this media type:
+: HTTP

-Fragment identifier considerations:  Same as for application/json
+Fragment identifier considerations:
+: Same as for application/json {{JSON}}
-  {{JSON}}

 Additional information:

-  Deprecated alias names for this type:  n/a
+- Deprecated alias names for this type:  n/a

-  Magic number(s):  n/a
+- Magic number(s):  n/a

-  File extension(s):  json
+- File extension(s):  json

-  Macintosh file type code(s):  n/a
+- Macintosh file type code(s):  n/a

 Person and email address to contact for further information:
-  See Authors' Addresses section.
+: See Authors' Addresses section.

-Intended usage:  COMMON
+Intended usage:
+: COMMON

-Restrictions on usage:  None.
+Restrictions on usage:
+: None.

+Author:
-Author:  See Authors' Addresses section.
+: See Authors' Addresses section.

-Change controller:  n/a
+Change controller:
+: n/a

 ### Media Type application/openapi+yaml {#openapi-yaml}

 The following information serves as the registration form for the `application/openapi+yaml` media type.

-Type name:  application
+Type name:
+: application

-Subtype name:  openapi+yaml
+Subtype name:
+: openapi+yaml

-Required parameters:  None
+Required parameters:
+: None

+Optional parameters:
-Optional parameters:  version; unrecognized parameters should be ignored
+: version; unrecognized parameters should be ignored

-Encoding considerations:  Same as {{JSON}}
+Encoding considerations:
+: See {{YAML-MEDIATYPES}}

+Security considerations:
-Security considerations:  see {{YAML-MEDIATYPES}} of this document
+: see {{Section 4 of YAML-MEDIATYPES}}

-Interoperability considerations:  see {{YAML-MEDIATYPES}}
+Interoperability considerations:
+: see {{Section 3 of YAML-MEDIATYPES}}

-Published specification: (this document)
+Published specification:
+: this document

-Applications that use this media type:  HTTP
+Applications that use this media type:
+: HTTP

-Fragment identifier considerations:  Same as for application/json
+Fragment identifier considerations:
+: Same as for application/json {{JSON}}
-  {{JSON}}

 Additional information:

-  Deprecated alias names for this type:  n/a
+- Deprecated alias names for this type:  n/a

-  Magic number(s):  n/a
+- Magic number(s):  n/a

-  File extension(s):  yaml, yml
+- File extension(s):  yaml, yml

-  Macintosh file type code(s):  n/a
+- Macintosh file type code(s):  n/a

 Person and email address to contact for further information:
-  See Authors' Addresses section
+: See Authors' Addresses section

-Intended usage:  COMMON
+Intended usage:
+:  COMMON

-Restrictions on usage:  None.
+Restrictions on usage:
+:  None.

+Author:
-Author:  See Authors' Addresses section
+:  See Authors' Addresses section

-Change controller:  n/a
+Change controller:
+:  n/a

 ## JSON Schema Media Types